samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 - Each R file specifies version of Seurat/LIGER used for analysis/object creation.
     - Some analyses were performed across multiple versions of Seurat (V2 > V3).
 In this scenario objects were updated to V3 using `UpdateSeuratObject`
     - Scripts specify point of upgrade to V3 in regard to analysis or object modification.
+    - Seurat V2.3.4 source package can be downloaded here from [CRAN Archive](https://cran.r-project.org/src/contrib/Archive/Seurat/) and installed from local source.

 - Where possible date of analysis performed prior to is specified.
 To replicate analyses performed on specific date the following actions are recommended or described in code:
   - Use of contained environment using [packrat](https://cran.r-project.org/web/packages/packrat/index.html) or [renv](https://cran.r-project.org/web/packages/renv/index.html) packages.